mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Step Two**

 The four levels of Human.
-Human 0 gets no benefit, Human 1, 2, 3 all get the number as additional Attribute points to spend.
-So a Human 3 (Priority B) who chose Priority A for their Attributes would have 30 Attribute points to Spend.
+Human 0 gets no benefit, Human 1, 2, 3 all get the number as additional STATS points to spend.
+So a Human 3 (Priority B) who chose Priority A for their STATS would have 30 STATS points to Spend.

 Pick Metatype Priority.
-Pick Attribute Priority and Spend the points.
+Pick STATS Priority and Spend the points.
 1 point cost 1 point.
-Record your Score and the modifier.
-Your modifier is equal to half your Attribute rounded down.

 **Step Three**